aerele/kartoza/kartoza/docs/vat201_integration.md

 **Solutions**:

 1. **Ensure the VAT Number field exists**:
-   - The custom field `vat_number` should be added to the Company doctype
+   - The custom field `custom_vat_number` should be added to the Company doctype
    - This is handled in the `make_custom_fields` function in install.py
    - If missing, run `bench execute kartoza.install.make_custom_fields`